 The Indian Film Festival of Cincinnati is the only Indian/ South Asian Film Festival of its kind in Cincinnati and Ohio, USA.
 The festival is dedicated to providing filmmakers, actors, and industry professionals a platform to showcase their work, and exchange ideas with one another, and interact with film personnel in the Hollywood space, as well as journalists, diverse audiences, and film aficionados.
 Many films of past festival selections have subsequently won awards or been featured on streaming media such as Netflix or Amazon.
 Designed to engage diversity through film, the festival selects films that speak to an American audience through topics and issues that embrace the common human values across our cultures.
 Screened are premieres of features, and short films made in and about the Indian/South Asian subcontinent.
 The festival is a joint collaboration with the Cincinnati Sister cities (India) and the Art Museum of Cincinnati.

-Kautik International Film Festival is an Uttarakhand film festival.
-Originally organised in association with and at CEFM-the Hermitage, Kumaun University, Nainital, it has since the last 3 editions been organised in association with the district magistrate of Almora at the Mahaseer Fishing Camps, in the outer zone of the Jim Corbett National Park.
+Kautik International Film Festival is an annual Uttarakhand film festival begun in 2017; organised in association with, and at, CEFM-the Hermitage, Kumaun University, Nainital.
+The second edition ran for 10 days in all, and included a 5-day FTII-Pune film appreciation camp.
+The next four editions were organised in association with the District Magistrate of Marchula at the outer zone of the Jim Corbett National Park.

 Daniela Rogobete is an Associate Professor at the University of Craiova, Romania, holding a PhD in Postcolonial Studies.
 Additionally, she writes, edits, and translates.
 Her research interests include intertextuality, aesthetics and visual culture.
 Her writings appear in a variety of academic journals.